 - In Ace Attorney Investigations 2, one killer's breakdown is the local (previously doting) fauna each taking a turn to beat them up.

 - Olivia, the ultra-girly super-princess from Battle Fantasia, is accompanied into battle by doves.
 The character is a complete parody of Princess Classic tropes, so this naturally adds to it.

-- Cyanide and Happiness also did a strip about this trope.
+- Cyanide & Happiness also did a strip about this trope.

-- In this Yet Another Fantasy Gamer Comic the princess is doing the traditional "sing and attract woodland creatures" bit but the nearby goblins are essentially using her as bait.
+- In Yet Another Fantasy Gamer Comic, the princess is doing the traditional "sing and attract woodland creatures" bit but the nearby goblins are essentially using her as bait.

-- This strip of Live Ain't No Pony Farm features Sarah having an epiphany amongst a rather retarded looking bunch of woodland creatures.
+- This strip of Live Ain't No Pony Farm features Sarah having an epiphany amongst a rather silly looking bunch of woodland creatures.
 And then she intends to pet a fox with rabies...

-- Not once, but twice.
-In the episode "Homer the Heretic", after Homer finds religion (albeit a religion he made up), he strolls his garden serenely and animals flock to him.
+- In the episode "Homer the Heretic", after Homer finds religion, he strolls his garden serenely and animals flock to him.
 Cut to later, when they're still flocking around him while he's taking a shower, and he asks "Guys, can you give me five minutes?"

-- But wait, there's more!
-In a recent three-story episode Lisa (as Snow White) gets help making dinner from all the woodland animals; the birds chop the carrots, the squirrels bring food and even the tortoise gets to take a nice bath in some boiling water.
+- In a three-story episode Lisa (as Snow White) gets help making dinner from all the woodland animals; the birds chop the carrots, the squirrels bring food and even the tortoise gets to take a nice bath in some boiling water.